 All of it needs to work cohesively as a whole in order to add to the strength of the triad.

 You’re creating content, but what are the topics and methods used to inform us (your audience again, hi, hello) about what you can provide them?
 Usually, we talk about curriculum in the form of modules in a course or program, but it also has a broader meaning: the subjects you use to break down a complex idea.

 Think of your offer as a course (and if it is a course, sit tight, it’ll all make sense in a minute).
 Inside this literal or figurative course, what are the subjects you have to cover for folks to buy into the transformation you’re offering — and thus buy your product or service?

 You can think of your curriculum as your content pillars — the “buckets” of content you discuss, from community-building posts to value-rich freebies.

-Curriculum is the series of subjects you discuss on your various platforms, much like I write about neurodiversity, values-led business, and The One Great Dilemma of Online Business Ownership.
-(Just kidding about that lost one, there’s many a Great Dilemma).
+Curriculum is the series of subjects you discuss on your various platforms, much like I write about core messaging, values-led business, and The One Great Dilemma of Online Business Ownership.
+(Just kidding about that last one, there’s many a Great Dilemma).

 Your curriculum is also how you take people from Point A to Point Z and help them find the solutions they need.
 You don’t just send them random steps in no particular order.
 You give them the MapQuest directions with clearly outlined steps.
 (I think I’ve officially lost Gen Z.)